biologist79/ESPuino/README.md

 * FTP needs to be activated after boot by pressing `PAUSE` + `NEXT`-buttons (in parallel) first!
 Neopixel flashes green (1x) if enabling was successful.
 It'll be disabled automatically after next reboot.
 Means: you have to enable it every time you need it (if reboot was in between).
 Sounds annoying and maybe it is, but's running this way in order to have more heap-memory available (for webstream) if FTP isn't running.
 * In order to avoid exposing uSD-card or disassembling ESPuino all the time for adding new music, it's possible to transfer music to the uSD-card using FTP.
 * Default-user and password are set to `esp32` / `esp32` but can be changed later via GUI.
-* Make sure to set the max. number of parallel connections to ONE in your FTP-client and the charset to ISO8859-1.
+* Make sure to set the max. number of parallel connections to ONE in your FTP-client and the charset to CP437.
+CP437 is important if you want to use german umlauts (öäüß).
 * Secured FTP is not available.
 So make sure to disable SSL/TLS.
 * Software: my recommendation is [Filezilla](https://filezilla-project.org/) as it's free and available for multiple platforms.
 * Don't expect a super fast data-transfer; it's around 185 kB/s (SPI-mode) and 310 kB/s (MMC-mode).